Elementary function: Extensions

-Some have proposed extending the set of elementary functions by extending with certain transcendental functions, to include, for example, the Lambert W function or elliptic functions, all of which are analytic.
+More recently, some have proposed extending the set of elementary functions by extending with certain transcendental functions, to include, for example, the Lambert W function or elliptic functions, all of which are analytic.
 The key attribute, from the perspective of the Liouville theorem, is that as a class, they are closed under taking derivatives.
 For example, the Lambert function $w=W(z)$, which is defined implicitly by the equation $we^w=z$, has a derivative which can be obtained by implicit differentiation: